EdDataScienceEES/tutorial-Kirstb-04/Example_markdowns/BBC_too_simple.md

 ### References
-* The journal article on total plastic contributed to the ocean by each country can be found at the following link - (https://www.science.org/doi/10.1126/sciadv.aaz5803) - [Accompanying raw data](https://ourworldindata.org/grapher/share-of-global-plastic-waste-emitted-to-the-ocean)
+* The journal article on total plastic contributed to the ocean by each country can be found at the following link - https://www.science.org/doi/10.1126/sciadv.aaz5803; The raw data can be found at https://ourworldindata.org/grapher/share-of-global-plastic-waste-emitted-to-the-ocean
-* The journal article on the types of plastic each gloabl region contributes to the ocean can be found at the following link - (https://www.nature.com/articles/s41893-021-00720-8) - [Accompanying raw data](https://ourworldindata.org/grapher/waste-items-ocean-region)
+* The journal article on the types of plastic each gloabl region contributes to the ocean can be found at the following link - https://www.nature.com/articles/s41893-021-00720-8; The raw data can be found at https://ourworldindata.org/grapher/waste-items-ocean-region